- 1,395 Students

 The Mars Hill University academic community promotes intellectual, spiritual, and personal growth by providing an education grounded in the liberal arts, connected with the world of work, and committed to character development.

-The Mars Hill University Wellness Center (also known as the Infirmary), located in Robinson Hall, is the health facility for the campus community.
+The Mars Hill University Wellness Center, located in Robinson Hall, is the health facility for the campus community.
 The Wellness Center staff provides primary care for full-time students.
 The Wellness Center is part of the student development office and works closely with this office in order to assist in each student’s physical and emotional development during his/her college experience.

 As a competitive National Collegiate Athletic Association (NCAA) Division II school that is part of the South Atlantic Conference (SAC), Mars Hill always has our eyes on victory.
 That includes winning in the classroom.
 Our Division II student-athletes champion academic achievement and giving back to their community.
 With an average GPA higher than the student average, our teams are raising the bar both on and off the field.
 You don’t have to be a varsity athlete to get in the game, Intramural sports offered at MHU include: pool, ping pong, corn hole, and basketball tournaments.
 Ultimate frisbee is offered as a student club at MHU.